 Tallow candles are not called emergency candles accidentally.
 An average candle lasts more than a week being used regularly.
 An inch-sized tallow candle can be used for almost two weeks!
 Do not forget to reuse your candles by melting them again.

 What are Beef Tallow Candles?

 Beef tallow candles are those made with rendered beef fat.
-The fat is being boiled and the left water is skimmed.
+The fat is being boiled, and the left water is skimmed.
 The resulting surface is called tallow and is filtered several times.
-Later, it becomes the material that gives durability to the candles.
+Later, it becomes the material that gives durability to candles.